DDWFTTW Vehicle Analysis.

 B. L. Blackford proposed an interesting device in a 1978 American Journal of Physics paper, The physics of a push-me pull-you boat..
 (The title is clever, though a bit misleading.)
 A boat has a windmill linked to a water propeller under its stern.
 Like the land yacht with propeller, this one at first seems to defy common sense.
 But it works anyway, and isn't violating any physics in the process.

 The energy powering the vehicles comes from the kinetic energy of the wind, taking advantage of the velocity difference between air and ground (or water).
+This velicity difference is the only source of energy.

 For downwind travel the propeller's rotation is driven by the wheels—always.
+The propellor drives the vehicle forward, just as the propellor of an airplanie moves it forward.

 The air acts on the propeller to provide forward thrust, and also provides a force component opposed to the propeller's rotation.
-This "drag" on the blades isn't sufficient to overcome the driving force on them due to the wheels.
+This "drag" on the blades isn't sufficient to overcome the driving force on the propeller due to the wheels.
 Compare the sailboat, where one component of wind forces on the sail moves the boat forward, but the other component acts on the water through the hull and keel, effectively a "drag" force.
 But this force does very little work.
 Work is he product of force and distance, and the sidewise force on ground (or water) doesn't cause much motion in that direction.

 Upwind and crosswind vehicles: